LandonSchropp/generate/readme.md

-# Landon Schropp's Yeoman Generators
+# JavaScript/TypeScript Generators

-This is my personal, _opinionated_ collection of Yeoman generators to make spinning up and configuring TypeScript projects easy and enjoyable.
+This is a collection of generators for setting up JavaScript/TypeScript projects.
+It contains a variety of scripts to make it easy to configure my favorite tools according to my personal preferences.

 ## TL/DR